JeremyTCD/Trellis.Rules/FrameworkDesignRules.md

 ---
 #### Helper Methods
 ---
-1. Every test class must have helpers to create types that are instantiated by tests.
-These helpers must have optional parameters and logic to create dummies for parameters that aren't supplied.
-E.g a *Create\<Class under test>* method that creates an instance of the type under test.
-Types that will never take parameters are exempted from this rule, e.g option classes that must have parameterless constructors.
+1. Every test class must have a *Create\<ClassUnderTest>* method.
+These helpers must have optional parameters.
+Abstract classes must return mocks of the class under test.
     * Rationale: Ease of use; this way each test only needs to setup the parameters that are relevant to the test.
-Triggering of null assertions and the like are avoided and the addition of parameters will not require updates to all tests.
+Adding parameters to the class under test will not require updates to all tests.
     * Enforcement: Manual (**can be automated**).
 ---
+2. Never use *Mock\<T>()*, always use *MockRepository.Create\<T>()*.
+    * Rationale: Ease of use; this way mocks do not need to be verified individually.
+    * Enforcement: JA1009.
+### Maintainability
+---
+1. If a test method's dummy local variable implements an interface, mock the interface instead of creating an instance of the class.
+    * Rationale: If constructor parameters change, tests will not need to be updated.
+Also, there will be no need to worry about null checks.
+    * Enforcement: Manual (**can be automated**).
 #### Temporary Files and Folders
 ---
 1. Temporary folders must have names of the form \<guid>.